antonioscapellato/antonioscapellato/README.md

 ### 👨🏻‍💻 About Me
 - 🖤 Engineer at heart.
 Entrepreneur by evolution.
 - 🧠 Obsessed with algorithms, startups, and creative problem-solving.
-- 💡 Building products, mentoring founders, and experimenting with ideas at [scapellato.dev](https://www.scapellato.dev).
+- 💡 Building products and experimenting with ideas at [scapellato.dev](https://www.scapellato.dev).

 ### 🛠️ What You'll Find Here
 - 💻 Handy tools for product managers & devs